spiral/docs/docs/en/http/request-response.md

 ```

 > **Note**
-> Per PSR, all files organized to logical hierarchy, which differs from default way php handle uploaded files.
+> Per PSR, all files are organized to a logical hierarchy, which differs from default way php handle uploaded files.
 You can
 > use dot notation to access nested file instances.

 ### Simplified methods